saleor/saleor-docs/docs/customization/money.md

 title: Handling Money Amounts
 ---

-Saleor uses the [Prices](https://github.com/mirumee/prices/) and [django-prices](https://github.com/mirumee/django-prices/) libraries to store, calculate and display amounts of money, prices and price ranges, as well as [django-prices-vatlayer](https://github.com/mirumee/django-prices-vatlayer) to handle VAT tax rates in European Union (optionally).
+Saleor uses the [Prices](https://github.com/mirumee/prices/) and [django-prices](https://github.com/mirumee/django-prices/) libraries to store, calculate, and display amounts of money, prices, and price ranges, as well as [django-prices-vatlayer](https://github.com/mirumee/django-prices-vatlayer) to optionally handle VAT tax rates in the European Union.

 ## Default currency

 All prices are entered and stored in a single default currency controlled by the [`DEFAULT_CURRENCY`](getting-started/configuration.md#default_currency) settings key.
-Saleor can display prices in a user’s local currency (see [Open Exchange Rates](integrations/openexchangerates.md)), however all purchases are charged in the default currency.
+Saleor can display prices in a user’s local currency (see [Open Exchange Rates](integrations/openexchangerates.md)).
+However, all purchases are charged in the default currency.

 > **Warning**
 >